vrurg/raku-Test-Async/docs/md/Test/Async/JobMgr.md

 Similarly to Raku's `start` statement, this method starts a job instantly in a new thread.
 The difference though is that a job started with this method is a subject for awaiting with `await-all-jobs` method and is auto-removed from the job pool when completed.

 Jobs started with this method are not limited with `test-jobs` value.
-Neither their're accounted by `start-job` method.
+Neither they're taken into account by `start-job` method.

 `multi invoke-job(Int:D $id --` Promise)>
 -----------------------------------------